5 Reasons Your Hiring Strategy is Hurting You

 It does not reflect the current job market

 The number of voluntary separations continues to rise year-over-year.
 According to the BLS, we’ve had record numbers of online job postings in recent years.
 In this current candidate-drive market, job seekers are in control and more selective.
 Over the last 12 months, 65% of our lead candidates have received multiple offers.
 Many are even considering hefty counter offers.
-Your slow-moving hiring process will ruin your hiring efforts because they are quick to move on.
-“Sixty-six percent of job seekers said they wait less than two weeks to hear back from the employer before considering the opportunity a lost cause and moving on to another.”
+Your slow-moving hiring process will ruin your hiring efforts because candidates are quick to move on.
+Forty percent of job seekers said they wait less than two weeks to hear back from the employer before “ghosting” the potential employer -considering the opportunity a lost cause and moving on to another.
 Your hiring process must align with the job market.
 Translation: You snooze, you lose.

 Boxed recruiting is a highly structured process requiring a large investment of resources and manpower.
 Smaller companies looking to follow in the footsteps of the larger Fortune 500 counterparts, typically lack the infrastructure and the strong employer brand name to support those practices.
-In addition, employees are already wearing multiple hats within a smaller organization and do not have the bandwidth to carve execute the cumbersome “One-Size-Fits-All/Straight-Out-of-the-Box” process.
+As a result, you’re not getting the full benefit of the program, leaving holes in your recruiting strategy… Holes through which high quality candidates are falling.
+Additionally, your employees are already wearing multiple hats and do not have the bandwidth to learn nor execute the cumbersome “One-Size-Fits-All/Straight-Out-of-the-Box” process.

 To weed-out embellished or even false resumes, boxed recruiting strategies incorporate a strict process for acquiring candidates’ work history.
-Failing to include a detailed account of past employment, courses and training, and salary will pluck a possible strong candidate from the pool.
+If this process is not tailored to your specific organization’s expectations, you will lose candidates who might very well fit the job.
+At the same time, your net may be cast too wide, reeling in candidates who are not.
+Failing to include key words in their account of past employment, courses, or training may pluck a possible strong candidate from the pool.
 If the hiring process is simply about checking boxes, top job seekers will fall through the cracks.
+Here’s how to successful sort the resumes you receive

 Every industry and role is different